Read This First

 Prompt 4: Provide two pedagogical narratives.
 The first will explain how an actual experiment would overturn the false intuition that heavier objects fall faster than light objects.
 The second will explain how a deductive analysis would overturn the false intuition.

-The section turns on Overturning False Intuition Through Experiment, Overturning a False Intuition with a Contradiction, and Overturning the False Intuition.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Overturning False Intuition Through Experiment, Overturning a False Intuition with a Contradiction, and Overturning the False Intuition in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Overturning False Intuition Through Experiment distinct from Overturning a False Intuition with a Contradiction.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Overturning False Intuition Through Experiment distinct from Overturning a False Intuition with a Contradiction.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-The added methodological insight is that Inductive Density should be judged by how it handles error.
+The methodological question in Inductive Density is how the view handles error.
 A view becomes more scientific when it can say what would count against it, not merely what makes it attractive.

 The false intuition that heavier objects fall faster than lighter ones is a common misconception, likely stemming from everyday observations of objects falling at different rates due to air resistance, not their intrinsic weight.